Movement Sciences (MVSC)

 Develops skills in community health leadership, assessment, planning, pedagogy, and program intervention to improve health for individuals, groups, and/or communities.
 Lecture-lab.
 Students are required to work with a campus, school, or community partner in the field as part of the lab hours.
 Typically Offered: Spring.

 Professional writing of research not directly related to a thesis or dissertation.
-(Spring only)
+Typically Offered: Spring.

 Develops skills in community health leadership, assessment, planning, pedagogy, and program intervention to improve health for individuals, groups, and/or communities.
 Lecture-lab.
 Students are required to work with a campus, school, or community partner in the field as part of the lab hours.
 Typically Offered: Spring.